SoongMingLiang/Instagram-Auto-Post/README.md

 ## Development

-- Install Node.js and Visual Studio Code on your computer.
+- Install Git, Node.js and Visual Studio Code on your computer.

 #### Project setup
 ```